Tausug language: Writing system

 The Arabic script used to write Tausūg differs in some aspects from the script used for Arabic and in the Jawi script used for Malay.

 In Sulu, there is no separate letter for [g].
-Whereas in Jawi, the sound [g] is represented with the letter غ (which has a pronunciation [ɣ] in Arabic) is reserved for Arabic loanwords, and sometimes the letter ݢ.
+Whereas in Jawi, the sound [g] is represented by the letter غ (which has a pronunciation [ɣ] in Arabic) is reserved for Arabic loanwords, and sometimes the letter ݢ.

 In Sulu, there is no differentiation between [f] and [p].
 Whereas in Jawi, the letters ف and ڤ are used respectively, in Sulu the letter ف is used in all instances.

 For the sound [ɲ] in the final position, in Sulu, the letter پ is used whereas in Malay Jawi, the letter ڽ is instead used.
 The letter پ is associated with the sound [p] in Persian and other scripts derived from Persian.
 In both Malay Jawi and Sulu the letter پـ/ڽـ is used in all other positions.

 For the sound [k] in the final position, in Malay Jawi, the letter ک is used, having the same form as when in initial or medial positions.
 In Sulu, similar to Arabic, it is customary to use ك.